 JEE Main Cutoff 2026: Understanding Percentiles, Qualifying Marks & Trends

-The JEE Main cutoff for 2026 has been released, detailing percentile and category-wise qualifying marks.
-Understanding these trends is crucial for engineering aspirants aiming for top colleges.
+The JEE Main cutoff for 2026 has been released, outlining percentile requirements and category-wise qualifying marks.
+Understanding these trends is crucial for aspiring engineering students.

 Overview